xigadee/Microservice/Xigadee.Platform/_Docs/WhatIsAMicroservice.md

 Instead of building your application as one big system, we break it down in to these smaller composable pieces called Microservices.
 In general Microservices have the following properties:

 1. **Complete**
-	- A Microservice should only seek to deliver a small complete set of business funtionality; otherwise we will start to build the type of application that we are trying to avoid.
+	- A Microservice should only seek to deliver a small - but complete - set of business funtionality; otherwise we will start to build the type of application that we are trying to avoid.
 	A good example of this would be a Customer Microservice that only deals with the interaction with a customer, while another Microservice would handle the purchases for that customer.
 	Basically, a Microservice should do one job well, not a multitude of disparate unrelated tasks.
 In a sense this is similar to the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) for software development, but on a slightly larger scale.